tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 ## Atomic swaps

 Atomic swaps can be used to exchange coins from different blockchains in a trustless environment.
-In the Grin documentation this is handled in length by contracts documentation [4] and in the contracts ideas documentation [6].
-In practice there has already been an atomic swap between Grin and Ethureum [7], but this used the Grin test-net with modified Grin code as the release version Grin did not yet support the contracts required at that time.
-TLU has a section about Atomic swaps [5].
+In the Grin documentation this is handled in length by the contracts documentation [6] and in the contracts ideas documentation [8].
+In practice there has already been an atomic swap between Grin and Ethureum [9], but this used the Grin test-net with modified Grin code as the release version Grin did not yet support the contracts required at that time.
+TLU has a section about [Atomic swaps](https://tari-labs.github.io/tari-university/protocols/atomic-swaps/AtomicSwaps.html)[7].

 Atomic swaps work with 2-of-2 multisig contracts, one public key being Alice's, the second being the hash of a preimage that Bob has to reveal.
 Consider public key derivation $x\cdot G$ to be the hash function and by Bob revealing $x$, Alice can then produce an adequate signature proving she knows $x$  (in addition to her own private key).